Pandimadhubabu/lazy-news/README.md

 Lazy News
 =========

-Loading news feeds lazily on scroll.
+Loading JSON feed lazily on scroll.
+It is assumed that the remote host has CORS enabled.